 - If a set of loop tuning parameters only works at one end of the control range and not the other, the valve's flow characteristic is most likely the wrong one.

-- If a system has a lot of pipe, use an equal percentage valve.
+- If a system has a lot of pipes, use an equal percentage valve.

 - If a system has very little pipe, use a linear valve.